-The resort offers several cruises, from daytime to sailing under the stars.
-Couples can enjoy a romance package that includes a $75 credit for a romantic dinner for two.
+This all-inclusive resort in Puerto Rico offers several cruises, from daytime to sailing under the stars.
+Couples can enjoy a romantic package that includes a $75 credit for a romantic dinner for two.

-The special all-inclusive breakfast package includes $20 credit per adult and $14 per child.
+The special Puerto Rico all-inclusive resorts breakfast package includes $20 credit per adult and $14 per child.
 Children under five eat for free.

 Best Resort or Hotel for Couples in Puerto Rico: Wyndham Grand Rio Mar

-Wyndham Grand Rio Mar Puerto Rico Golf & Beach Resort has luxury suites overlooking the ocean, the pool, or the rain forest.
+Wyndham Grand Rio Mar Puerto Rico Golf & Beach Resort has luxury suites overlooking the ocean, the pool, or the rainforest.
 Nine restaurants offer delicious dining, and guests can indulge in endless activities.
-Play golf on a championship course with an unbelievable view or revive body and soul at the Mandara Spa.
+Play golf on a championship course with an unbelievable view or revive your body and soul at the Mandara Spa.
 The beach is perfect for a game of handball or swimming.

-The tennis center offers evening play as well as lessons.
+The tennis center at this Puerto Rico Resorts offer evening play as well as lessons.
 The Resort has three pools and a sundeck overlooking the beach for just simply relaxing.
 Guests can rent a romantic private cabana, as well.